boozallen/sdp-libraries/sdp/README.rst

 SDP
 ---

-The SDP library provides steps common to multiple libraries in sdp-libraries.
+The SDP library provides steps used by multiple libraries within sdp-libraries.

 Steps Provided
 ==============